Enumeration Complexity of Conjunctive Queries with Functional Dependencies: A Dichotomy for Acyclic CQs

 \begin{example} Consider the query $Q(x,y)\leftarrow R_1(x,z,t_1),R_2(z,y,t_1,t_2)$ over a schema with the FD $R_2\colon t_1t_2\rightarrow y$.
 Note that $Q=Q^+$ is acyclic but not free-connex, and that $(x,z,y)$ is a head-path in $\calH(Q^+)$.
 To repeat the idea shown in the unary case and ensure that the FDs still hold, the variable on the right-hand side of every FD is encoded to the variables on the left-hand side.
 If we encode $y$ to $t_1$, then $R_1$ would contain the encodings of $x$, $y$ and $z$.
 This means that its size will not be linear in that of the matrix multiplication instance, and we cannot hope for linear time construction.
 On the other hand, if we choose to encode $y$ only to $t_2$, the reduction works.

 \end{example}

-In the following central lemma, we describe a way of carefully picking the variables to which we assign roles, such that all FDs hold and yet the instance can be constructed in linear time.
-The idea is that we consider the join-tree of $Q^+$ and define $V_x$ and $V_y$ to hold variables that appear only in disjoint parts of this tree.
-This ensures that no atom contains variables of each.
-The property of a join-tree is used to guarantee that $V_x$ and $V_y$ are inclusive enough to correct all FD violations.
+In the following central lemma, we describe how to carefully pick the variables to which we assign roles in a way that meets the requirements we need for the reduction.
+We prove requirements~\ref{lemmaitem:xyzinVxVyVz} and~\ref{lemmaitem:disjointVz} to guarantee a one-to-one mapping between the results of the two problems.
+Requirement~\ref{lemmaitem:disjointVxVy} enables linear time construction, while requirement~\ref{lemmaitem:leftsideconsistent} is used to show that all FDs are preserved.
+The idea is that we consider the join-tree of $Q^+$ and define a partition of its atoms.
+We then define $V_x$ and $V_y$ to hold variables that appear only in different parts of the tree, ensuring that no atom contains variables of each.
+The running intersection property of a join-tree is then used to guarantee that the sets are inclusive enough to correct all FD violations.